 Kanna slammed her palms against Goda’s chest yet again.
 She gritted her teeth.
 Her gaze didn’t waver.
 “How do you do this?
 Why are you like this?
 Show me!
 I want to know.
 I have to know.
 I can’t live the rest of my life not knowing what black magic you’ve tapped into that’s turned you into this; it would eat away at me every day!”
 She heaved a loud, shaky breath.
 She hung her head towards the ground and pressed her hands to her face.
 “People like you don’t deserve to be happy—not when the rest of us try and try, and grasp and grasp; not when the rest of us exhaust our spirits searching for the best life, the best food, the best pleasure, more security, more freedom, more love; not when the rest of us resist and fight against all of the evil things around us, hoping that once—just once—we’ll be able to taste an ounce of contentment.
 You don’t even try, Goda.
 You won’t even give us that.
 You won’t even pretend to try.
 That’s what I hate the most about you!”
 She fell forward, but she caught herself with her hands, and she pressed them against the ground as she cried.
 “Show me why you’re like this, you bastard!”

-Goda’s face was framed by the light of the sky, the water dripping down from the giant’s hair and falling into Kanna’s eyes.
+Goda’s face was framed by the dim light of the sky, water dripping down from her hair and falling into Kanna’s eyes.
 “I can’t show you,” Goda whispered.
 Goda took her by the hand and helped lift her up out of the mud, until they had both stood up to meet the freezing rain.
-She smiled down at Kanna with a look that Kanna hadn’t seen before, a look she couldn’t interpret.
 “But you can see for yourself.”

 * * *